You are tuned to the nation's most listened-to radio program.

 Great to have you here.

-Um it's good to talk to you, Ross.
+It's good to talk to you, Rush.

 Listen, I hope I can bring up a couple of things.